Gen Z’s Digital Identity and Fashion Through AIGen Z’s Digital Identity and Fashion Through AI

 By analyzing past choices, behavioral cues, and style preferences, AI can suggest outfits that align with how you see yourself, not just what’s trendy.

-Q3: Is it safe to trust AI with personal style data?
+Q3: Is Glance safe to use for personal style discovery?

 Q4: What’s the difference between regular fashion apps and generative AI in fashion?